Placing a back bet

 You can place a back (for) bet by selecting the odds in the green box.
 When placing a back bet you are betting for an outcome to happen - for example betting for Real Madrid to win the match.
 You will only win this bet if Real has won after regular time has expired .

 In doing so, the odds currently in the box "price" will be selected.
 You are free to adjust the odds and stake to your liking.
 Your potential return is given before placing the bet.

 You can place a lay (against) bet by selecting the odds in the blue box.
 When placing a lay bet you are betting for an outcome not to happen - for example betting that Real Madrid will not win the race.
 This bet will win if Real Madrid loses or match ends as a draw.

 Again, the current odds will automatically be selected but you can alter these to your liking.
 Under default settings, you enter a ‘back stake’ and you are presented with a return and a liability.

 Your ‘back stake’ is the amount you stand to win if you win the bet.
 The ‘liability’ is the amount you stand to lose if you lose the bet.

 Uncheck the ‘show backer’s stake’ box in your settings to instead enter the liability as your stake.

-Note: If instead of odds the option ‘bet now’ is displayed, this means there are no odds currently available.
+Note: If instead of odds the option ‘make offer’ is displayed, this means there are no odds currently available.
 You can place a bet into the market and select your own odds, and wait to see if your bet becomes matched.